tsusanto/gt/_posts/2025-05-03-coriander-pork-chili-lime.md

 ---

-Marinate sliced pork with indonesian sweet soy sauce, generous amount of coriander powder, garlic powder.
+Marinate sliced pork with indonesian sweet soy sauce, generous amount of coriander powder, salt, black pepper, garlic powder.

 Stir fry some chopped garlic and finely chopped thai chili, turn up heat and add marinated pork to the pan.
 Char the pork slightly.
 Add more sweet soy sauce and season with salt and pepper.